CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 ___

-Please refer to the [Workflow Basics page](../../quantum-engine/workflow-basics/) for a more in-depth explanation of each of the fields in the sample workflow above.
+Please refer to the [workflow basics page](../../quantum-engine/workflow-basics/) for a more in-depth explanation of each of the fields in the sample workflow above.

 **9. Adding Resources to the Workflow**